mementoweb/timegate/README.md

 And that's it!
 With the TimeGate, date time negotiation is now possible for this resource.

+## How it works
+Read the [big picture](https://github.com/mementoweb/timegate/wiki/The-Big-Picture) to understand how it works.

 ## Getting Started
 Start by [reading the guide](https://github.com/mementoweb/timegate/wiki/Getting-Started) for comprehensive information about TimeGate.